Examples

 Quick Start Examples

-Load and Save an Image
+Load and Use an Image

-# Load an image
+# Load an image for tkinter

 Apply Basic Effects